AsahiLinux/docs/SW:Hypervisor.md

 ## Preparation

-You can use either use your existing macOS install, or alternatively install a second copy of macOS. _Note: Apple Silicon Mac's cannot go backwards with Firmware versions for security reasons - so be careful to not just install the latest macOS version from the App Store if you wish to share code with others in the project._
+You can use either your existing macOS install, or alternatively install a second copy of macOS. _Note: Apple Silicon Mac's cannot go backwards with Firmware versions for security reasons - so be careful to not just install the latest macOS version from the App Store if you wish to share code with others in the project._

 To install a second copy of macOS you will need to complete a couple of steps:
 1. Create a second Volume on your macOS partition: